 My life goal is to become great at a few things that are fulfilling, meaningful and fun.
 These are some of them.

-I founded a print magazine with a couple of artists and writers from around the world and ran it between highschool and university, after which my core interests moved onto programming, genetics and startups.
+In highschool I founded a print magazine with over 30 artists and writers from around the world.
+We designed and published it for the better part of five years up until I went off to university.
+From there on, more of my core interests shifted onto programming, genetics and startups.
 My inner designer lives on as a foundational pillar in everything I do.

-I started dabbling in basic programming shortly after I got my first computer at age 10, and I remember building little applications in visual basic; notably, a token generation and verification system that I could use to generate and verify serial keys for software I was yet to write.
+I started dabbling in basic programming shortly after I got my first computer at age 10.
+I remember building little applications in visual basic; notably, a token verification system that I could use to generate and verify serial keys for software I was yet to write.
+(I know, call it planning ahead 🤷.)

-I got more serious about it when I also wanted to build the things I designed.
-I picked up a few web languages at first, followed by python, SQL, and some self-taught C in high school to eventually getting reasonably proficient at full-stack development.
-My experience at this point is that picking up new programming languages becomes relatively easy once you get a hang of a few core concepts.
+I got more serious about writing code when I wanted to build the things I designed.
+I picked up a few web languages at first, followed by Python, SQL, and some self-taught C in high school to eventually getting reasonably proficient at full-stack development and being able to take things from idea to design and live product.

 My love for data science sprawled in several directions.
-As I pursued my specialization in Bioinformatics at Western University, I became pretty good at data analysis and got involved with several exciting real-world projects; notably, for the student’s council at Western University and the Ontario Liberal Party sometime afterwards (no political affiliation in either case).
-To some degree, my interest in machine learning lead me to my first startup in university.
+As I pursued my specialization in Bioinformatics, I found myself interested in data analysis and got involved with several exciting real-world projects; notably, through maintaining and building several machine learning models used by the student’s council at Western University, and the Ontario Liberal Party respectively (no political affiliation in either case).
+To some degree, my interest in data science lead me to my first startup in university.